 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-The Forest Park North neighborhood stands out for having an average per capita income lower than 96.7% of the neighborhoods in the United States.
+One of the unique characteristics of the Forest Park North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.7% of the neighborhoods in America.
 Also of note, 74.8% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Did you know that the Forest Park North neighborhood has more Puerto Rican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 52.8% of this neighborhood's residents have Puerto Rican ancestry and 8.4% have Dominican ancestry.